JetBrains/lets-plot/future_changes.md

 ### Fixed

-- Undesired vertical scroller when displaying `gggrid` in Jupiter notebook.
+- Undesired vertical scroller when displaying `gggrid` in Jupyter notebook.